mindsdb/lightwood/README.md

 We love to receive contributions from the community and hear your opinions!
 We want to make contributing to Lightwood as easy as it can be.

-Being part of the core Lightwood team is possible to anyone who is motivated and wants to be part of that journey!
+Being part of the core Lightwood team is possible for anyone who is motivated and wants to be part of that journey!

 Please continue reading this guide if you are interested in helping democratize machine learning.